Abnormal Pap Smear & Cervical Screening

-A cervical screening test (CST) is more commonly called a Pap smear.
-The test involves a small spatula and brush that collects a sample of cells from the cervix and vagina.
-It is a screening test for the Human Papilloma Virus (HPV), precancerous, and cancerous cells that require further analysis.
+A cervical screening test (CST), previously known as a Pap smear, is a test which involves a brush being used to collect cells from the cervix.
+It is a screening test for the Human Papilloma Virus (HPV), precancerous, and cancerous cells that may require further specialist review.

 Reasons for an abnormal pap smear

 When there is an abnormal cervical screening test, it is known as a positive result.
-An abnormal result means that cervical cells have changed.
+An abnormal result means that cervical cells may have changed or HPV is detected.
 However, this does not mean you have cancer.
-Most women who have an abnormal result do not have cervical cancer.
+Most women who have abnormal results do not have cervical cancer.
 Other reasons for an abnormal pap smear include:

-The cervical cells are infected with the human papillomavirus from sexual intercourse.
+The cervical cells are infected with the human papillomavirus which are acquired at the time of sexual intercourse.
 High-risk HPV may lead to cervical cancer if prolonged cervical infection over years.
 A colposcopy is recommended.

 Atypical squamous cells of undetermined significance